Our research is at the intersection of

 biology + computer science + statistics + applied mathematics

-The Krishnan lab develops and applies genomics/computational approaches to find mechanistic explanations for how our genome relates to health and disease.
+The Krishnan lab develops and applies computational approaches to find explanations for how our genome relates to various aspects of health and disease.

 We use statistics and machine learning to analyze large-scale data and build genome-scale predictive models about the genetic basis of biomedical phenomena.

-We work in synergy with experimental and clinical researchers to motivate our methods and put our computational models/predictions to test in human and model systems.
+We frequently work with experimental and clinical researchers to motivate our methods and put our computational models/predictions to test in human and model systems.

 Our overarching goal is two-fold: